Rapptz/discord.py/docs/ext/commands/extensions.rst

 Primer
 --------

 An extension at its core is a python file with an entry point called ``setup``.
-This setup must be a plain Python function (not a coroutine).
+This setup must be a plain Python coroutine.
 It takes a single parameter -- the :class:`~.commands.Bot` that loads the extension.

 An example extension looks like this: